OCA/hr-expense/hr_expense_employee_analytic_default/readme/USAGE.md

-To use this module, you need to:
+To configure this module, you need to:

+1. Enable the “Analytic Accounting” permission on the user
-1. Go to *Expenses* and create a new one.
+2. Go to an employee (or create a new one) and set a work address
-2. The analytical distribution will be set according to the analytic distribution model.
-3. When changing the employee, the analytical distribution will be updated.
+3. Go to *Invocing \> Configuration \> Analytic Accounting |>
+    Analytic Distribution Models* and create a record that has as partner the employee's work address.